essipassoja/CompSec/Lab2_Network/README.md

 * Wordlist
 * Any code you created.
 * Detailed description of how you created the wordlist and how you did the brute force attack.

+The word list was created with the python file search.py, where all possible combinations of upper or lower cases, or possibly numbers are found for the word 'vaapukkamehu'.
+Then all possible letter combinations are sent to the server one by one, until the correct answer is found.

 <details>
 <summary>Hint</summary>